zellat451/pyjump/README.md

 	- You can also remove folders manually, but be careful with that.
 They will be added the next time you scan the whitelist.
    	- Folders have many information.
 What interests you is `Type`.
 It can take many values:
 		- `j`: Jump.
 This is the default type.
 It means that the folder is a jump folder.
 All files found in this folder will be uploaded to the `Jumps` list.
 		- `s`: Story.
-Thsi is the default type if the folder's `Name` contains the keywords defined in appsettings.json.
 This means that the folder is a story folder.
 All files found in this folder will be uploaded to the `Stories` list.
 		- `o`: Other.
 This type is never used in the application.
 It is just a placeholder for future use if you need it.
 		- `-`: Blacklisted.
 This means that the folder is blacklisted.
 All files found in this folder will be ignored and not uploaded to any list.
 In fact, the folder will be ignored during the file crawling.
 5. Click the button `scan Files` to start scanning the produced `Whitelist` for their files.
 This may take some time.